Class Attire, Presentation and Footwear:

 Please be sure that your dancer’s costumes are unwrinkled by either steaming them with a steamer or by turning on a hot shower and hanging your dancer’s costumes in the hot bathroom to get them unwrinkled.

 If there are any tags inside your dancer’s outfit that are visible when your dancer puts it on, please cut them out.
+If tags are hidden, please put initials on tags, so costumes do not get mixed up.

 HAIR PIECES: If you have a hair accessory, please be sure to use bobby pins to secure it in place, so that it does not fall off onstage.
 If your child is in more than one dance the hair piece is NOT REQUIRED!
 If your child is wearing a hairpiece, you can place it anywhere…just please make sure it is REALLY SECURE! 🙂